huggingface/transformers/docs/source/en/conversations.md

 2. The chat is formatted using the tokenizer's [chat template](https://huggingface.co/docs/transformers/main/en/chat_templating)
 3. The formatted chat is [tokenized](https://huggingface.co/learn/nlp-course/en/chapter2/4) using the tokenizer.
 4. We [generate](https://huggingface.co/docs/transformers/en/llm_tutorial) a response from the model.
-5. The tokens output by the model are decoded back to a string (TODO: Is there a link for detokenization?
-Just the tokenization docs again?)
+5. The tokens output by the model are decoded back to a string

 ## Advanced: Performance, memory and hardware